 - Access Token: Copy the Access Token from the Manage Execution Environments window in Eggplant DAI and paste it here.

 - Click Login.
-The Eggplant AI Agent screen appears.
+The Eggplant DAI Agent screen appears.

 - Enter connection information and preferences: